nomath4u/radiusnetworks.github.io/_posts/2014-04-27-how-to-make-a-raspberry-pi-turn-on-a-lamp-with-an-ibeacon.md

 ###Other tools you will need:

-1. [Proximity Beacon](http://www.radiusnetworks.com/ibeacon/buy-beacons.html) (compatible with iBeacon technology)
+1. [Proximity Beacon](http://store.radiusnetworks.com/collections/all) (compatible with iBeacon™ technology)
 2. USB Keyboard
 3. Computer monitor with HDMI input
 4. HDMI cable
 5. Small flat-head screwdriver
 6. Network cable for internet access (optional)

 Before we put this all together let’s go over each part individually, for starters we’ll assume you have your Raspberry Pi already set up (with BlueZ, the Linux bluetooth stack, installed) and have some familiarity with basic Linux command line operations.
-If not, or if you want a quick introduction to the Raspberry Pi and iBeacons, check out our blog post, [How to Make an iBeacon Out of a Raspberry Pi](http://developer.radiusnetworks.com/2013/10/09/how-to-make-an-ibeacon-out-of-a-raspberry-pi.html), to get acquainted with Linux,  the Raspberry Pi, and iBeacon technology.
+If not, or if you want a quick introduction to the Raspberry Pi and iBeacon™ technology, check out our blog post, [How to Make an Beacon Out of a Raspberry Pi](http://developer.radiusnetworks.com/2013/10/09/how-to-make-an-ibeacon-out-of-a-raspberry-pi.html), to get acquainted with Linux,  the Raspberry Pi, and iBeacon™ technology.

 ## Scanning for beacons

 The ability to scan for nearby proximity beacons is the latest feature of the Beacon Development Kit, new to [Version 3.0](http://developer.radiusnetworks.com/2014/04/27/ibeacon-development-kit-version-3.html).
 In this guide we will be using the newest development kit software to do the scanning.
 Information on how to download this update can be found [here](http://developer.radiusnetworks.com/ibeacon/beacon-dev-kit-update.html).
-If you already have your own Raspberry Pi and bluetooth dongle you can create your own iBeacon scan script using the steps I’ve outlined in [this post](http://stackoverflow.com/a/21790504/1461050).
+If you already have your own Raspberry Pi and bluetooth dongle you can create your own beacon scan script using the steps I’ve outlined in [this post](http://stackoverflow.com/a/21790504/1461050).

 Before we can start scanning we need to make sure we have a beacon nearby to test with.
 The easiest way to do this is probably to download our free [Locate for iBeacon](https://itunes.apple.com/us/app/locate-for-ibeacon/id738709014?mt=8) app for iOS.
-You can also check out our [products page](http://www.radiusnetworks.com/ibeacon/buy-beacons.html) for other beacons to test with.
+You can also check out our [products page](http://store.radiusnetworks.com/collections/all) for other beacons to test with.
 For this tutorial, I will be using a test beacon with the following identifiers:

 * UUID: 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6
 * MAJOR: 1